akinjide/akinjide-www/content/2020/retry-http-request-with-backoff-strategy.md

 # How?

 In some languages or third-party libraries, you can simply retry the HTTP Request using some method and/or configuration which will automatically retry the HTTP Request when an error occurs.
-But, I will show an example retry logic with [Exponential Backoff][] strategy in JavaScript that will retry HTTP Request after several failed attempts before giving up.
+But, I'll show an example retry logic with [Exponential Backoff][] strategy in JavaScript that will retry HTTP Request after several failed attempts before giving up.

 In-depth explanation immediately after the code below.
 Read on [Asynchronous][] and [Promises][] in JavaScript, if you don't know about those concepts.